Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Harmful Component: Raffinose and other oligosaccharides

 Cauliflower is another vegetable that’s better off far away from your rabbit.
 While cauliflower might seem like a great choice since it’s high in fiber, it’s also notoriously gassy.
-While this isn’t an issue for people, for rabbits it can cause a potentially fatal condition called bloat.
+While this isn’t an issue for people, for rabbits, it can cause potentially fatal digestive disorders and bloating.

 This is generally only an issue if a rabbit eats large quantities of cauliflower, but because of the potential seriousness of the condition, it’s best not to give them any.